Timed Multiset Rewriting and the Verification of Time-Sensitive Distributed Systems: Related and Future Work

 Our progressive condition is related to the \emph{finite-variability assumption} used in the temporal logic and timed automata literature~\cite{faella08entcs,laroussinie03tcs,lutz05time,alur91rex,alur04sfm}: in any bounded interval of time, there can be only finitely many observable events or state changes.
 Similarly, progressive systems have the property that only a finite number of instantaneous rules can be applied in any bounded interval of time (Proposition~\ref{prop:bounded-length}).
 Such a property seems necessary for the decidability of many temporal verification problems.

 As we discussed in much more detail in the Related Work section of our previous work~\cite{kanovich.mscs}, there are some important differences between our timed MSR and timed automata~\cite{alur91rex,alur04sfm} on both the expressive power and decidability proofs.
 For example, a description of a timed MSR system uses first order formulas with variables, whereas timed automata are able to refer only to transition on ground states.
 That is, timed MSR is essentially a first-order language, while timed automata are propositional.
 If we replace a first order description of timed MSR by all its instantiations, that would lead to an exponential explosion.
 Furthermore, in contrast with the timed automata paradigm, in timed MSR we can manipulate in a natural way the facts both in the past, in the future, and in the present.
-Finally, our model uses discrete times, while timed automata uses dense times.
-It seems, however, possible to extend our results to dense times given our previous work~\cite{kanovich15post}.
-We leave this investigation to future work.

 The temporal logic literature has proposed many languages for the specification and verification of timed systems.
 While many temporal logics include quantitative temporal operators, \eg~\cite{lutz05time,laroussinie03tcs}, this literature does not discuss notions similar to realizability and survivability notions introduced here.
 In addition to that, our specifications are executable.
 Indeed, as we have done here, our specifications can be executed in Maude.